 Also when filled with water, it is not too heavy to carry.
-And the Bobble carbon filter ensures fresh clean water whenever and wherever you fill the Bobble.
+The Bobble replaceable carbon filter ensures fresh clean water whenever and wherever you fill the Bobble.

 You will want a backpack or daypack with you to store snacks, your water bottle, phone, extra clothes, etc..
 This foldable water-resistant backpack would be great.